- Release cash from your home

 Features of Lifetime Mortgages:

-- No Mandatory Monthly Payments: Unlike traditional mortgages, homeowners are not obliged to make monthly repayments.
+- No Mandatory Monthly Payments: Unlike traditional mortgages, homeowners are not obliged to repay monthly.
 Instead, interest gets rolled up, increasing the loan amount over time.

-- Retain Ownership: Homeowners maintain full ownership of their property throughout the loan’s duration.
+- Retain Ownership: Homeowners maintain full property ownership throughout the loan’s duration.

 Interest-Only Lifetime Mortgages

-An interest-only lifetime mortgage is a subset of lifetime mortgages where homeowners only pay the interest on the loan each month.
+An interest-only lifetime mortgage is a subset of lifetime mortgages in which homeowners pay only the interest on the loan each month.
 This prevents the loan amount from increasing and ensures that the original loan amount remains constant.

 Why Choose an Interest-Only Lifetime Mortgage?